 If you’re applying for a merchant cash advance from a trusted alternative lender, there will be certain standards.
 For instance, they’ll want to see your most recent credit card statements.
 This is to ensure that your business receives enough credit card transactions to successfully utilize and remit this product.

 Overall, the application process shouldn’t be too complex.
 If your business frequently receives credit card transactions, and you run your business in a responsible manner, you’ll likely be a viable candidate!

 If you’re concerned about whether you’ll receive restaurant business financing, don’t fret.
 Merchant cash advances have a high approval rate.
 While getting approved for some financing products rely heavily on your credit score, this typically isn’t the case for merchant funding.
 So, if you’re not confident that you’ll get approved for other financing options, you should consider restaurant cash advances.

 Have Money to Grow Your Business

-Once you receive a restaurant cash advance, you’ll have money available to use for whatever your restaurant is currently lacking.
+Once you receive a Restaurant and Bars cash advance, you’ll have money available to use for whatever your restaurant is currently lacking.
 Perhaps your restaurant’s interior could use some TLC, or you’re frequently understaffed.
 Getting a restaurant cash advance will enable you to proactively invest in areas of your business that need to be enhanced.